 Charles Robert Darwin (1809-1882) was an English naturalist famous for his theories on evolution, which he claimed resulted from a process called natural selection.
-Starting with his exploits in the Galapagos, his theories moved from animal adaptations/inheritance right through to his work on human evolution and sexual selection.
+Starting with his work in the Galapagos Islands, his theories moved from animal adaptations/inheritance right through to his work on human evolution and sexual selection.

 This collection celebrates Darwin Day – observed every year on 12 February – with games, quizzes, lesson plans and video resources for primary, secondary and post-16 levels as well as resources provided by some of our partners.

 Students learning about Darwin recreate some of his experiments involving flora and fauna for the Science Prize in 2007.

 Detailed lesson plans and image resources for the Charles Darwin and evolution theme.

 Introduce pupils to how animals adapt to their environment with this set of images and flashcards.

 Celebrate Darwin Day with this assembly plan and accompanying video from TrueTube.

 A summary of Lamarck’s and Darwin’s theories on evolution and natural selection.

 A detailed lesson on animal and plant adaptations on land and in the sea as well as the influence of surface area to volume ratios on body shape.